 If your bad breath is caused by things you eat, drink, or smoke, you may want to consider making some changes.
 The most common culprits include coffee, soda, alcohol, tobacco, garlic, and onions, but other foods and drinks can also contribute.

 Drinking plenty of water also helps to keep your mouth moist and flush your system, which can help significantly.

 If you make some positive changes and bad breath continues, you may want to keep track of your food and beverage intake to help determine the cause.

 If you wear dentures, a retainer, a bridge, a mouthguard, or other dental appliance, it may need proper cleaning.

 Be sure to clean your dental appliance thoroughly before you put it in your mouth.
 Every time.
 If you aren’t sure the best way to clean it, contact your dentist for recommendations of the best cleaning products.

-The first step is to contact us online or call (303) 534-2626 today to schedule an appointment with one of our Denver dentists at Metropolitan Dental Care.
+Contact us online or call (303) 534- 2626 today to schedule an appointment with one of our Denver dentists at Metropolitan Dental Care.
 Your overall wellbeing and self-confidence are important to us, and you can trust us to care for your dental needs.